ilias404/HTB-Sherlocks/Reaper/README.md

 Ans: `0x64a799`

-# Task 8: The detection was based on the mismatch of hostname and the assigned IP Address.What is the workstation name and the source IP Address from which the malicious logon occur?
+# Task 8: The detection was based on the mismatch of hostname and the assigned IP Address.
+What is the workstation name and the source IP Address from which the malicious logon occur?

-This information can be obtained from the Network Information section of the event.
-(Right Click the event)
+This information can be obtained from the Network Information section of the relevant event by viewing its details.

 <img width="399" height="143" alt="image" src="https://github.com/user-attachments/assets/69d76064-fb4b-4836-af36-5d11e7889d5e" />